 Don't expect 5G

-While other smartphone makers promise to offer 5G phones this year, including Samsung, LG and OnePlus, it looks like Apple is sitting out the first wave.
+While other smartphone makers are offering 5G phones this year, including Samsung, LG and OnePlus, it looks like Apple is sitting out the first wave.
 A report in Bloomberg says that Apple likely won't deliver a 5G iPhone until 2020.
 This may not be a huge deal, as the major carriers will be rolling out their networks throughout 2019.

-Don't despair, though — connectivity could improve on the next iPhone if Apple adds support for Wi-Fi 6 to this year's models.
+Don't despair about 5G, though — connectivity could improve on the next iPhone if Apple adds support for Wi-Fi 6 to this year's models.
 That comes from a Barclays analyst note obtained by MacRumors, and it would mean faster connectivity for the new phones.

 Design: A notch — with a twist